-27 (i) If syndicated, names of Managers: Not Applicable (ii) Stabilization Manager (if any): Not Applicable 28 • Oversea-Chinese Banking Corporation Limited 29 ner TEFRA D or TEFRA C was able or TEFRA rules not applicable: TEFRA not applicable 30 Additi onal selling restrictions: Not Applicable OPER/ ATIONA L INFORMATION 31 ISIN (Code: SGXF59890693 32 Comn non Code: 266722354 33 CUSI P: Not Applicable 34 CMU Instrument Number: Not Applicable 35 Legal Entity Identifier (LEI) 5493007O3QFXCPOGWK22 36 Any clearing system(s) other than CDP, the CMU, Euroclear and Clearstream and/or DTC and the relevant identification number(s): Not Applicable 37 Delive ery: Delivery free of payment 38 Additi onal Paying Agent(s) (if any): Not Applicable 39 The Agents appointed in respect of the Perpetual Capital Securities are: The Bank of New York Mellon, Singapore Branch GENE RAL INI FORMATION 40 Perpe been rate o sum c ggregate principal amount of tual Capital Securities issued has translated into U.S. dollars at the f U.S.\$0.7445: S\$1.00, producing a of Perpetual Capital Securities not ninated in U.S. dollars: U.S.\$ 409,475,000 41 Govei Secur ning law of Perpetual Capital ities: Singapore
+27 (i) I f syndicated, names of Managers: Not Applicable (ii) S Stabilization Manager (if any): Not Applicable 28 If non-syndicated, name of Dealer: Oversea-Chinese Banking Corporation Limited 29 ^r TEFRA D or TEFRA C was le or TEFRA rules not applicable: TEFRA not applicable 30 Addition al selling restrictions: Applicable (as further specified in Schedule 1 to the Pricing Supplement) OPERA ATIONAL INFORMATION 31 ISIN Co de: SGXF30008100 32 Commo n Code: 274914700 33 CUSIP: Not Applicable 34 CMU Ins strument Number: Not Applicable 35 Legal Er ntity Identifier (LEI) 5493007O3QFXCPOGWK22 36 the CML aring system(s) other than CDP, J, Euroclear and Clearstream DTC and the relevant identification (s): Not Applicable 37 Delivery : Delivery free of payment 38 Addition al Paying Agent(s) (if any): Not Applicable 39 - nts appointed in respect of the al Capital Securities are: The Bank of New York Mellon, Singapore Branch GENE RAL INFO RMATION 40 Perpetua been tra rate of U sum of F regate principal amount of al Capital Securities issued has nslated into U.S. dollars at the J.S.\$0.7520: S\$1.00, producing a Perpetual Capital Securities not nated in U.S. dollars: U.S.\$ 338,400,000 41 Governi ng law of Perpetual Capital Singapore